donovan-h-parks/DBB/README.md

 # MetaDBSCAN

-Bin contigs from a single metagenomic sample into population genomes.
+Cluster scaffolds from a single metagenomic sample into population genomes using a distribution-based binning (DBB) approach.

 ## Install